unibo-dtm-se-2425-AvianBlasters/report/sections/07-deployment/index.md

 ## User installation

-- Does the user need to install something on their machine(s) to run your software?
-    * If yes, what is it?
-    * If yes, how to install it? (report the commands to run)
-    * If yes, how to configure it? (e.g. creating configuration files, setting environment variables, etc.)

 To install and run Avian Blasters on their machine, the user only needs Python 3.9 or higher and standard management tools (`pip`).
 No additional configuration or environment variables are required.

 The game can be obtained in two ways: